OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-124.md

 ## Psalm 124:6

-> Blessed be the Lord,
+> Praised be the Lord,
-> Who has not given us to be torn by their teeth.
+> Who has not allowed us to be torn by their teeth.

 ## Psalm 124:7